covid-19-sds/covid-19-sds.github.io/index.md

 **1) Epidemic trajectory:** We can see that the epidemic trajectory keeps at minimum while the strategy endures.
 That give us time for getting ready and control the second wave with a well defined suppression strategy.

-**2) Total cases:** We can see that the duration of the social distance measures delay the growth of cumulative cases the time of the measures plus 30 days.
+**2) Total cases:** We can see that the duration of the social distance measures delay the growth of cumulative cases  as long as the duration of the restrictions is longer than 30 days.

 **3) Effective reproduction number:** We see that the strategy can reduce the effective reproduction number below 1 to contain the exponetial growth of the epidemic.
 However, when social distance measures are withdrawn the reproductive number grows exponentially.